 In the UK, the amount of state pension you’ll get depends on how many years you’ve paid National Insurance (NI) for and when you reached state pension age.
 There are currently two state pension systems: one for people who reached state pension age before April 6th 2016 and one for those who reached state pension age on or after that date.

-- New state pension: £155.65.
-This is the maximum you’ll get if you have 35 years’ National Insurance.
+- New state pension: £164.35.
+This is the maximum you’ll get if you have 35 years’ National Insurance and you haven’t been contracted out at all during that time.
 You receive this if you reached state pension age from 6th April 2016.

 SAVVY TIP: You could get more or less than this if you’ve built up a state pension through your employment, if you were contracted out of National Insurance during part of your working life (for the new state pension) or if you don’t have the full number of years of National Insurance.